LiamJCates/Programming-Notes/C++/Syntax/Functions.md

+In general, a C++ program is a collection of one or more subprograms, called functions.
+Roughly speaking, a subprogram or a function is a collection of statements, and when it is activated, or executed, it accomplishes something.
+Some functions, called predefined or standard functions, are already written and are provided as part of the system.
+But to accomplish most tasks, programmers must learn to write their own functions.

+Functions are blocks of code that accept input and return output to their callers. input objects called are called parameters or arguments output objects

+To call (or invoke) a function, you use the name of the desired function, parentheses, and a comma-separated list of the required parameters.

+The compiler reads files from top to bottom, so the function’s declaration must appear before its point of first use.

 ## Defining Functions
 Functions enable you to divide the content of your application into functional units that can be invoked in a sequence of your choosing.